NixOS/nixos-homepage/core/src/pages/privacy.md

 ### General Information

-The following notes provide a simple overview of what happens to your personal data when you vis it this website.
+The following notes provide a simple overview of what happens to your personal data when you visit this website.
 Personal data is any information by which you can be personally identified.
 For detailed information on data protection, please refer to our privacy policy listed below this text.

 ### Data Collection on this Website